rafaelzimmermann/redis2statsd/README.md

-# redis-metrics
+# redis2statsd

-redis-metrics is a tool written in JavaScript, used to monitor Redis.
+redis2statsd is a tool written in JavaScript, used to monitor Redis.

 It uses Redis [INFO](http://redis.io/commands/info) command to collect data, and sends it to [StatsD](https://github.com/etsy/statsd/).